Hazeera65/blockdag-smaerscribe/README.md

 ### 📄 Documentation & Sharing
 - Automatically generates structured, downloadable PDF reports
 - Clean UI with multi-page interface (Analyze, Examples, About, etc.)
 - MetaMask integration for live interactions and future extensions

+  ### 📝 Prompt Input Example	🤖 What SmartScribe Does
+0x... address of a contract	Explains contract behavior, risks, owner privileges "Create a token with 1000 supply"	Generates ERC-20 Solidity code "Build a time-locked voting system"	Creates voting contract with deadline feature "Does this contract allow minting?"
+Answers using Groq + contract AST parsing

 ---